VishwamAI/jobcity/README.md

-# Job-City Commerce
+# Job-City Automated Job Application Platform

 ## Overview

-Job-City is an open-source education commerce platform built with Next.js 14.
-It provides interactive learning paths across various disciplines such as aptitude reasoning, coding, AI research, and AI security.
+Job-City is an open-source automated job application platform built with Next.js 14.
+It provides users with free interactive learning paths across various disciplines, such as aptitude reasoning, coding, AI research, and AI security.
 The project is structured with a `src` directory for better organization and is styled using Tailwind CSS for a modern look.

 ## Features

-- **Dashboard**: Overview and navigation to different learning modules.
+- **Dashboard**: Overview and navigation to different learning modules and job application functionalities.
-- **Aptitude Reasoning**: Interactive problems with animated solutions.
+- **Aptitude Reasoning**: Interactive problems with animated solutions to enhance problem-solving skills.
-- **Examination**: Custom assessments with immediate feedback.
+- **Examination**: Custom assessments with immediate feedback to help users track their progress.
-- **Coding Modules**: Courses for C, C++, Python, Java, and Golang with varying levels of difficulty, including tasks, hints, and auto-coding features.
+- **Coding Modules**: Courses covering C, C++, Python, Java, and Golang with varying levels of difficulty, including tasks, hints, and auto-coding features to prepare for technical interviews.
-- **AI Research**: Explore AI from basics to advanced levels, powered by LLaMA 3.1.
+- **AI Research**: Explore AI from basics to advanced levels, powered by LLaMA 3.1, with resources and materials.
-- **AI Security**: Learn about AI security at different proficiency levels.
+- **AI Security**: Learn about AI security at different proficiency levels, emphasizing the importance of secure AI practices.
+- **Automated Job Application**: Streamline the job application process with features that assist users in applying for jobs seamlessly.

 ## Tech Stack